 - consider whether there are other ways to accomplish the same purpose,, and if the purpose is merely to give someone the ability to be able to make legal decisions about that property when you are no longer able to do so then consider entering into an Enduring Power of Attorney, because you can revoke a Powers of Attorney as long as you are still mentally capable of doing so; and

 - if you are transferring to an adult child, make sure your intentions are properly recorded at the time of transfer.

-The above BC Centre for Elder Advocacy and Support public legal education article was written in 2009.
+The above Senior’s First BC public legal education article was written in 2009.
 It contains general information only and is not a substitute for getting legal advice about your particular situation.